Michelle Douglas

 Michelle D. Douglas (born December 30, 1963) is a Canadian human rights activist who launched a landmark legal challenge in the Federal Court of Canada against the military's discriminatory policies against LGBTQ+ service members.
 Douglas herself served as an officer in the Canadian Armed Forces from 1986 to 1989.
-She was honourably discharged from the military in 1989 under the military's discriminating "LGBT Purge".
+She was honourably discharged from the military in 1989 under the military's discriminatory anti-gay purge.
+In 2024, Douglas received an honorary degree from Mount Saint Vincent University.

-LGBT purge legal challenge
+Gay purge legal challenge

 After graduating from Carleton University with a major in law in 1985, Douglas joined the Canadian Forces in 1986.
 She was soon promoted to the Special Investigations Unit—where she was the first woman to be promoted to the Unit as an officer.
-Absurdly, it was also the Unit responsible for running the "LGBT Purge" for the armed forces.
+Absurdly, it was also the Unit responsible for running the anti-gay purge for the armed forces.
 In 1988, she came under investigation and was transferred to another position before losing her security clearance.
 Despite having an exemplary service record and repeatedly being at the top of her class, in 1989, she was released from the Forces because she was lesbian.
 She was dismissed under administrative release item 5d: "Not Advantageously Employable Due to Homosexuality".
 During her trial, Douglas reported that while under investigation, she was taken to a hotel room where two male officers questioned her about her sexual activities and forced her to like men.
 She was also prevented from seeking legal advice after the incident.

 Douglas subsequently launched a $550,000 lawsuit against the Department of National Defence in January 1990 where she was represented by Clayton Ruby.
-In October 1992, just before Douglas' legal challenge went to trial, the Canadian military abandoned its policy banning gays and lesbians and settled the case.
+In October 1992, just before Douglas' legal challenge went to trial, the Canadian military abandoned its policy banning gay and lesbian service members and settled the case.